EkfrazoMohammed/Hunger-s-Point/README.md

 - Restaurant and menu management
 - Order processing and tracking
 - Integration with payment gateways
-- Admin dashboard for managing users, orders, and restaurants
+- Admin dashboard for managing users, orders, and menus

 ## Installation